Two-Dimensional Altermagnetic Iron Oxyhalides: Real Chern Topology and Valley-Spin-Lattice Coupling

-Our proposed 2D iron oxyhalides Fe$_2X_2$O ($X=$Cl, Br, I) adopt the same type of crystal structure as V$_2$Se$_2$O and V$_2$Te$_2$O~\cite{lin2018structure,ablimit2018v2te2o,ma2021multifunctional}, which were synthesized and attracted great interest in recent research.
+Our proposed 2D iron oxyhalides Fe$_2X_2$O ($X=$Cl, Br, I) adopt the same crystal structure as V$_2$Se$_2$O and V$_2$Te$_2$O~\cite{lin2018structure,ablimit2018v2te2o,ma2021multifunctional}.
 As shown in Fig.~\ref{fig1}(a) and (b), the structure consists of three atomic layers.
 The central layer is composed of Fe and O atoms, forming a Lieb lattice.
-And the central layer is sandwiched by two outer layers of halide atoms.
-In the top view (Fig.~\ref{fig1}(b)), the halide atoms are sitting at the central sites of the squares formed by O atoms.
+This layer is sandwiched by two outer layers of halide atoms.
+In the top view (Fig.~\ref{fig1}(b)), the halide atoms are sitting at the central sites of the O squares.
 The crystal structure is centrosymmetric, having a space group of $P4/mmm$ (No.~123) and a point group of $D_{4h}$.